gautambaghel/ms-teams-approval-run-task/README.md

 - Optional Redis integration for distributed deployments
 - HMAC request verification for security
 - Containerized deployment using Red Hat UBI base image
-- Infrastructure as Code deployment to Azure Container Apps
+- Example Infrastructure as Code deployment to Azure Container Apps (can be adapted for other platforms)
+- Optional filtering for speculative plans only
+- Auto-approval for non-speculative runs when filtering is enabled

 ## Prerequisites